Parents, take note of these video games popular among kids

 The widely popular free-to-play Chinese action role-playing game Genshin Impact is typically played alone or with small groups of friends, but parents should take note of in-game purchases.

-Such mechanics – also found in popular games such as Fifa and Star Wars: Battlefront and free-to-play mobile games – have been criticised for its similarities to gambling.
+Such mechanics – also found in popular games such as Fifa and Star Wars: Battlefront, and free-to-play mobile games – have been criticised for its similarities to gambling.

 The upgrades can be purchased with real money to give players a leg up, but the paid items are randomised, so players will not know what they are buying.

-In 2021, a Singaporean father who was not familiar with in-game purchases was saddled with a $20,000 credit card bill after his daughter went on a spending spree in Genshin Impact.
+In 2021, a Singaporean father who was not familiar with in-game purchases was saddled with a $20,000 credit card bill after his 18-year-old daughter went on a spending spree in Genshin Impact.

 Minecraft